ChainSafe/forest/docs/docs/developers/guides/rpc_test_snapshot.md

 As described above, an RPC test snapshot is generated from an RPC test dump and includes the extra minimal database snapshot in Forest CAR format.

 The `forest-tool api generate-test-snapshot` command is for this purpose.
-Note that it uses the same database as the Forest daemon (which is used by the `forest-tool api compare` command in the previous step) to dump the minimal database snapshot. e.g. `forest-tool api generate-test-snapshot --chain calibnet --out-dir /var/tmp/rpc-snapshots /var/tmp/test-dumps/filecoin_stategetallallocations*.json`
+Note that it uses the same database as the Forest daemon (db which is also used by the `forest-tool api compare` command in the previous step) to dump the minimal database snapshot. e.g. `forest-tool api generate-test-snapshot --chain calibnet --out-dir /var/tmp/rpc-snapshots /var/tmp/test-dumps/filecoin_stategetallallocations*.json`

 ### (Optional) compress the test snapshots